 Settle in for good times this weekend because there's a sling of binge-worthy goods you need to cross off your bucket list.

-Here's everything you need to binge this weekend.
+Here's everything you need to binge this week.